Malevo Ferreyra

-Mario Oscar Ferreyra, better known as Malevo Ferreyra (June 17, 1945 – November 21, 2008) was an Argentine police chief.
-As a police officer during the last Argentine Dictatorship, he participated in the Dirty War, repressing left-wing guerrilla groups in Tucumán Province.
-After the return of democracy, he would become the chief of Tucumán Provincial Police.
-In this position, Ferreyra became involved in the murder of guerrilla members, and innocent civilians suspected of the same.
-He would later be prosecuted and discharged from the force.
-He shot himself in 2008 while facing imminent arrest; his suicide was broadcast live on national TV.
+Mario Oscar Ferreyra, better known as Malevo Ferreyra (June 17, 1945 – November 21, 2008) was an Argentine police chief and murderer.
+As a police officer during the last Argentine Dictatorship, he allegedly participated in the murder and forced disappearances of political dissidents during the Dirty War.
+In 1991, he murdered three men in the town of Laguna de Robles.
+He was convicted of murder in 1993 and discharged from the force.
+He committed suicide by gunshot in 2008 during an interview on live television while facing imminent arrest on human rights violations during the Dirty War.

 Early life

 Mario Oscar Ferreyra was born on June 17, 1945, in Los Pereyra, Cruz Alta, a locality east of San Miguel de Tucumán.
 When he was 18 years old, he enlisted in the police.
 He had been deemed physically unfit because of his small stature and low weight, but managed to enter the force thanks to a relative.
+Ferreyra allegedly took part in the enforced disappearances, torture, and murder of dissidents in the 1970s.
 In 1973, he fought against 15 demonstrators of the Juventud Peronista during a brawl downtown, in which he was hit with a glass bottle, leaving him a scar that would last for the rest of his life.
 Two years after this, he killed Juan Carlos Alsogaray, a militant of Montoneros guerrilla faction, in a one-on-one confrontation.
 He shot him with a FN FAL rifle.
 During the Military Junta rule, he was suspended for two years and five months, after being accused by his superiors of the senseless use of lethal force.
 In 1986, after the return of democracy, he was prosecuted for the killing of the well known criminal Enrique "Prode" Correa, but justice acquitted him for lack of evidence.
 One year later, when he was the chief of Robos y Hurtos (Robbery Division of the Police), he was involved in a shooting in the northern approaches to the city of San Miguel de Tucumán, in which two members of a prominent crime family were killed.
 In 1988, he was accused of the killing of another member of that same crime family, Daniel Carrizo, who had also been tortured in a cell of the Robbery Division's headquarters before his death.
 He was again acquitted.
 In January 1990, he was named chief of the General Investigations Division, and two months later led a police strike against governor José Domato, which forced the Gendarmería Nacional Argentina to take the law enforcing duties in the province until the dispute was resolved in his favor.
 This earned him the respect and affection of his co-workers.